GMS Membership Management

 Mailing list recipient emails

-By default, the email of the Identity's main account is the communication email for GMS groups used as mailing lists.
+By default, the email of the Identity's primary account is the communication email for GMS groups used as mailing lists.
 It can be overwritten to become a different email owned by the Identity.

 Removing non-active members